benjaminpope/k2halo/README.md

 * In scripts/ are the `k2sc` call script and sbatch scripts to deploy this to the NYU HPC cluster.

 * In release/ are the final `k2sc` light curves in MAST High Level Science Product format, together with `k2sc` + `halophot` diagnostic plots. __Use these for your science!__
+	* There is no position information for C91, C92, C101, and there are no halo apertures for C112.
+As a result `k2sc`-corrected data are not available for these targets at the moment.

 ### Reproduction